-In most test cycles, issue must be reproduced at least once by a different tester before it gets approved.
-That helps us to confirm that the steps are correct and issue is not a edge case or a one-time fluke.
+In most test cycles, the issue must be reproduced at least once by a different tester before it gets approved.
+That helps us to confirm that the steps are correct and the issue is not an edge case or a one-time fluke.

 There are usually 3 situations where reproducing is expected:

 - The specific issue gets assigned to you after the cycle ends.

 In that case, you can't choose which issues you reproduce.
 Proceed with reproducing and add the result as a comment for those issues.

 You can also let the Test Lead know if you want to or for some reason can't reproduce issues after the cycle.

 2. Reproducing is the final task list step.

 In some projects there are task lists require you to pick and reproduce a number of other tester's bugs.
 In this case, you will just have to choose the appropriate reports that don't yet have comments, reproduce them and add the issue numbers as comments to the task list step.

 If you are one of the first people who has finished testing in the test cycle, you might not be able to find enough issues to reproduce (there are no other issues except yours, or other issues have comments on them already).
 In these cases, it would be great if you could check back in 2-3 hours and see if there are enough issues then.
 Otherwise, you should write that there were no issues.

 3. You stumble upon the same bug while testing